-He received his Ph.D. in communication from UCSB under the supervision and mentorship of Professor Howard Giles.
-He has authored and co-authored peer-reviewed articles and invited chapters on Tibetan culture, identity, nonviolence and middle way approaches to conflict resolution including Sino-Tibetan conflict, intercultural and intergroup communication competence, intergenerational communication context, and others.
-Based on his dissertation, he co-authored with Giles, H., and Baker, V. (2011): Diasporic communication: Cultural deviance and accommodation among Tibetans in exiles in India.
-Journal of Multilingual and Multicultural Development, 32(4), 343-359.
+He has authored and co-authored peer-reviewed articles and invited chapters on Tibetan culture, identity, nonviolence, and middle way approach to conflict resolution including Sino-Tibetan conflict, intercultural and intergroup communication competence, intergenerational communication context, and others.
+Based on his dissertation, he co-authored with Giles, H., and Baker, V. (2011): "Diasporic communication: Cultural deviance and accommodation among Tibetans in exiles in India," Journal of Multilingual and Multicultural Development, 32(4), 343-359.
+Most recently, he co-authored Communicating Across Cultures (second edition) with Stella Ting-Toomey (2019) and published by The Guilford Press, New York.
 He also guided students to present papers at annual regional, national, and international communication conferences and co-authored peer-reviewed journal articles with them.